 Eight seconds.
 Hold your breath.
 Grip the rail.
 Time stops.
 Eight seconds is how long the cowboy must stay on the back of the 1,800 pound, seriously annoyed bull madly thrashing beneath him.
 The buzzer sounds, the champ leaps clear of the flying hooves and tips his hat to a crowd gone wild.
 Welcome to rodeo, Alberta style.

-The showdown is the annual five-day Canadian Finals Rodeo in Edmonton in November.
+The showdown at the end of the season is the annual five-day Canadian Finals Rodeo in Edmonton in November – the largest indoor rodeo in Canada.
 Stakes are high – prizes often top $1 million.
-Competition is fierce.
-With an equal mix of devoted fans and enthralled newcomers, the energy is through the roof.
+The rivalry is fierce as the top prize winners of the year compete for national honours.
+With an equal mix of rodeo families, devoted fans and enthralled newcomers, the energy is through the roof.